77Vincent/sequelize-easy-query/README.md

   }),
 })
 ```
-You can still add querystring for further filtering, this will be the same as doing "?gender=1&gender=0&active=0":
+New querystring can still be added for further filtering, this will be the same as doing "?gender=1&gender=0&active=0":
 ```bash
 example.com/api/users?gender=0
 ```

 ### <a name="search"></a>search: string
-If you want to pre-search the table without any querystring from client, simply do as follow, to be noticed that "searchBy" is still needed to be declared as it tells database on which columns to perform the search:
+Pre-search the table even without any querystring from client, to be noticed that "searchBy" is still needed to be declared as it tells database on which columns to perform the search:
 ```js
 const users = await User.findAll({
   where: seq('raw query string', {